infraling/pepperclipse/README.txt

       mvn -P eclipse package

-5. Install Eclipse bundles into your local Maven repository
+5. Install Eclipse bundles into your local Maven repository and add bundles to the target P2 repository

       mvn -P eclipse install